Venerons/civis/civis.md

 TURN

+1. Init
-1. Start of Turn
+	1. Autosave
-	Any player may one or many of these actions:
-	* Build a city by sacrifing a scout (Note: cannot move now)
-	* Change governments (se si cambia si va in anarchia: per quel turno non è possibile eseguire azioni nella capitale)
+	2. Close Popups
+	3. Reset Notifications
+	4. Activate all units

+2. Upkeep
+	1. Gather Trade, Production, Culture and Gold
+	2. Pay upkeep for cities and units

-2. Trade
+3. Trade
-	- Collect trade from any city (max 27 trade points at a time)

-3. City Management
+4. City Management
-	For every city take one of the following actions:
-	* produce a unit
-	* produce a building
-	* gain culture points (1 + simboli C negli outskirts. used to advance culture level and achieve culture events or great people)
-	* harvest a resource
+	1. For every city, choose between (a) Produce a unit or (b) Produce a building

-4. Movement
+5. Movement
-	For every unit: move a number of spaces on the board equal to the civilization available (min: 2. techs may increase this)
+	1. For every unit, move a number of spaces on the board equal to the civilization available (min: 2. techs may increase this)

-5. Research
+6. Research
-	Players may spend trade points to research new technologies
+	1. Players may spend trade points to research new technologies

-EXPANSION RULES:
-	- sacrifice a unit on a city outskirt to grant a one-time bonus to city defence of +???
-	- sacrifice a scout on a city outskirt to grant a one-time bonus to the city of +1 production
-	- Metropolises: A new technology permits players to expand their capital city into a metropolis.
-Metropolises take up two spaces instead of one, and may be expanded into water.
-Metropolises also gain a token defensive bonus over regular cities, and generally produce more resources due to there being 10 spaces around the metropolis compared to 8 around the city (metropolis defence +14/+18 if walled)
-	- All 55 unit cards were replaced for new, more complex ones.
-Now, every card has two attributes: power and strength, working as attack and defense.
-Every card has a sum of power and strength equal to four, so a card may be 3/1, 2/2 or 1/3.
-It is possible now to a unit enter combat with another unit and both end the combat alive.
-Also, at the end of combat, wounds aren't healed and only strength minus wounds (aside of other combat bonus) are counted to declare the winner.
-These changes made combat much more complex, and luck was reduced as every card has the same total points.
-	- The expansion introduced a fifth possible action for a city.
-Now every city may start a "building program".
-Essentially, the city loses its action this turn, and next turn the same city has the double amount of production points.
-This allows for a greater number of wonders in the game, as well as allow small cities with low production to build a much needed construction.

-CITTA'
+## Cities

 * Max 3 città per giocatore
 * Per fondare una città serve uno scout sulla casella (viene sacrificato)